How much do I need for retirement?

 Your goals, your health and your financial situation will all change as the years go by.
 The closer you get to retirement, the clearer your needs will become.
 It is therefore important to review your retirement plan from time to time to make sure you’re on the right track.

-Don’t hesitate to call on a specialist for help to weigh up the various scenarios and determine a plan you’re comfortable with.
+Don’t hesitate to call on a specialist to help you weigh up different scenarios and come up with a plan you’re comfortable with.

 handshake